selbstlernen-app/selbstlernen-app/README.md

 # SRL-App

-Repository for the development of a feedback-oriented SRL application.
+Repository for the development of a mobile SRL application.